 The University of Reading has a good reputation and performs world renowned research.
 Its ranking has risen and now stands at 169 according to QS World University Rankings 2024, offering some fantastic course choices to many thousands of students from all over the world.

 The exciting Oracle shopping centre, which has more than eighty shops, is interestingly named after the 17th century Oracle Workhouse which was built using funds from a local man named John Kendrick.
 Restaurants and cafes are plentiful and the nightlife here is incredible.
-There is also the ever popular Reading Festival which is held each year and attracts many thousands of music fans.
+There is also the ever popular Reading Festival which is held each summer and attracts many thousands of music fans.
 Reading is also big on arts and culture with a host of venues to enjoy.

 Reading has over a hundred parks and play areas, numerous wooded areas and several nature reserves.
 Slightly further afield are the beautiful Chilterns and many lovely villages to inspire you.
 Nearby Henley on Thames is a charming market town made famous for its annual regatta and historic architecture while Windsor is also close by where you can visit the splendour of Windsor Castle and Windsor Great Park